Supply Chain Threats -- Tuesday, June 30

 Deborah Weinswig, Founder and CEO of Coresight Research

-JoAnn Martin, Senior Vice President of Retail for Blue Yonder
+JoAnn Martin, Senior Vice President of Retail at Blue Yonder

 Deborah Weinswig is the Founder and CEO of Coresight Research.
 Between 2014 to early 2018, she served as Managing Director of Fung Global Retail and Technology, the think tank of Fung Group.
 Previously, she also served as Managing Director and Head of the Global Staples and Consumer Discretionary team at Citi Research.
 Weinswig was named Top 50 Retail Influencers by Vend in both 2016 and 2017, received the Asia Retail Congress’s Retail Leadership Award in 2016 and was recognized by LinkedIn as a Top Voice in Retail in 2017 and 2018.
 She serves on the board of directors for Goodwill Industries New York/New Jersey; GUESS?, Inc.; Kiabi; Street Soccer USA; and Xcel Brands, Inc. Weinswig also serves on the advisory board of the World Retail Congress as well as several accelerators.